Jones masterminds another big upset at Rugby World Cup

 Jones stood in a technical box for much of the match, swaying from side to side.
 He looked pensive, determined, but not nervous.

+“He makes life as simple as it can be for a player, which is kind of what you want,” said England flanker Sam Underhill.
+“You don’t want to be overloaded with messages or anything that is too complicated, you want to have a clear idea of what you are doing and how you do it.
+He has delivered that.”

-Jones has been a dominant figure at the World Cup ever since leading his native Australia to the final in 2003, somewhat against the odds, where it lost to England.
+Jones has always delivered at World Cups, ever since leading his native Australia to the final in 2003 — somewhat against the odds — where it lost to England.
 Four years later, he was a consultant for South Africa when the Springboks won the global tournament for the second time.

 As Japan coach, he was the architect of the most staggering result in the sport’s history, a 34-32 win over South Africa.
 Now he has changed the fortunes of England, from a team that failed to get out of the pool stage at its home World Cup in 2015 to this win over the All Blacks and another World Cup final.

+Master of mind games, Jones has been putting the heat on the All Blacks all week, saying pressure would be “chasing them down the road” as they sought an unprecedented third straight world title.

-The master of the mind games, Jones asked a room full of reporters during the week whether England had a chance of winning on Saturday.
-Barely a hand was raised.
+He asked a room full of reporters during the week whether England had a chance of winning on Saturday and barely a hand was raised.

 More AP Rugby World Cup: https://www.apnews.com/RugbyWorldCup and https://twitter.com/AP_Sports